UB.109T: Cancellation

+Decoy missile use

+Around this same time, lengthy debate on the survivability of the V bomber force in light of Soviet developments of surface-to-air missiles (SAMs) led to some consideration of using the Blue Rapier design as a decoy missile.
+The idea was to launch several of these missiles during the approach to the target, presenting too many radar targets to allow the ground controlled interception controllers to pick out the bombers.
+This would be combined with a standoff missile, which emerged as Blue Steel, which would allow the bombers to remain outside of the range of the Soviet SAMs.
+The concept was dropped in favour of an improved suite of electronic countermeasures, notably systems to jam Soviet voice communications and long-range radars.

 Description

 Missile

 The Type 725 looked like a slimmer version of the V-1, with the long pulsejet formerly on top of the fuselage replaced by three much smaller Soar engines at the tip of the vertical and horizontal control surfaces.
 Electrical power was provided by a ram air turbine with a small inlet on the top of the fuselage.
 The only other notable difference with the V-1 was the additional of ailerons on the wings, as opposed to the V-1's use of the rudder only.
-The ailerons were only used during the initial flight while under direct radio command, after starting automatic control the autopilot made small corrections using the rudder like the V-1.
+The ailerons were only used during the initial flight while under direct radio command.
+After starting automatic control, the autopilot made small corrections using the rudder like the V-1.

 To lower costs, the entire fuselage and most of the surfaces were constructed of welded mild steel.
 The fuselage was a steel sheet rolled into a tube and the wing was sheet steel over box spars.
 The wing interior served as the fuel tank.
 The leading edges of the tailplane and fin were sharply swept, but the wing was straight and held to the fuselage by bombslips for easy construction in the field.
 It was 13 m long with a 10 m wingspan.

 Like the V-1, the Type 725 would have been launched by a steam catapult, but one of greater power.
 This allowed it to use a much shorter 35 ft long ramp, which in turn allowed the system to be mobile.
 On arriving at the launch site on a long semi-trailer, a gantry was raised above the trailer and the ramp hoisted up into position at a 25 degree angle.
 On launch, the catapult accelerated the missile at 30 g, reaching 250 ft/s.
 It could be launched from any area with 180 ft of clearance in front of the ramp, by which point the missile would be at 50 ft altitude.
 The piston driving the missile was slowed by a conical spike at the front of the piston that was driven through a membrane into a tank of water at the end of the ramp.
 The tank was replaced between launches.